AnshuCh/hotel-booking/README.md

 12. Put all the hardcode sendKeys values in feature files, and use those parameters in your code instead

 13. Also, create an application.properties file, and put all locators code in that, and use those parameters in your code instead.
 To make your script recognize the parameters of application.properties file, you need to add that ‘FileInputStream’ code in your script

+14. You need to install chromedriver (in order to run this project in Chrome) or geckodriver (in order to run this code in latest version of Firefox)